grkworks/firebase-js-sdk/docs-devsite/ai.groundingsupport.md

 ## GroundingSupport.segment

-Segment of the content that this support is associated with.
+Specifies the segment of the model's response content that this grounding support pertains to.

 <b>Signature:</b>